ChendrayanV/about-powershell/content/blog/generate-dynamic-pipeline-for-folder-specific-changes-in-gitlab.md

 ## Requirement

 - We have 10+ folders, and each has microservice applications source code.
+- Team may add 20 more projects to the mono repository.
 - We need a pipeline to run based on the change in the folder or folders.
 - All the folders follow the same structure.